 Motorcycle club helps out Liberty House, vets in need

-PELHAM - Some Harley-riding combat veterans revved up their efforts to assist their less-fortunate comrades last month, when they collected two truckloads of food items for the residents of the Liberty House, a Manchester shelter for military veterans.
+A group of Harley-riding combat veterans revved up their efforts to assist their less-fortunate comrades last month, when they collected two truckloads of food items for the residents of the Liberty House, a Manchester shelter for military veterans.
+Members of the Granite State Chapter of the Nam Knights of America Motorcycle Club stood outside Hannaford supermarket in Pelham, collecting cash and canned goods for the cause.
+(COURTESY)

 On Oct.
 26, 27 and 28, members of the Granite State Chapter of the Nam Knights of America Motorcycle Club stood outside Hannaford supermarket in Pelham, collecting cash and canned goods for the cause.